-An Integrated Community Frailty Service for North Tyneside is being created through the reconfiguration of Care Point, Care Plus, Jubilee Day Hospital and the intermediate care beds at Howden and Royal Quays.
+An Integrated Community Frailty Service for North Tyneside is being created through the reconfiguration of Care Point, Care Plus, Jubilee Day Hospital and intermediate care beds.

-- The development of an integrated frailty service within exiting NHS and Local Authority services contracts. - The development of a new community bed based intermediate care facility at Backworth, which will also house an integrated community frailty / aging well service, bringing together Care Point, Jubilee Day Hospital, and community bed based care under a shared management structure to provide a 'one-stop-shop' for frailty elderly patients.
-It is expected that, subject to planning permission and procurement processes, building will commence in Q1, and complete in Q4, of 2022. - A cohort of 17 Community Care Practitioners have been recruited to work in the service and will complete a university programme in April 2022.
+- The development of an integrated frailty service within existing NHS and Local Authority services contracts. - The development of a new community bed based intermediate care facility at Backworth in North Tyneside, which will also house an integrated community frailty / aging well service, bringing together Care Point, Jubilee Day Hospital, and community bed based care under a shared management structure to provide a 'one-stop-shop' for frail elderly patients.
+Planning permissions have been obtained and building work will commence in 2022/23 with completion in 2023/24.